 Topical sulfonamides can be used to treat the following:

-Most sulfonamides are in pregnancy category B (animal studies show no risk and human evidence is incomplete, or animal studies show risk but human studies do not).
-However, use near term and in breastfeeding mothers is contraindicated, as is use in patients < 2 mo (except as adjunctive therapy with pyrimethamine to treat congenital toxoplasmosis).
-If used during pregnancy or in neonates, these drugs increase blood levels of unconjugated bilirubin and increase risk of kernicterus in the fetus or neonate.
+Use near term and in breastfeeding mothers is contraindicated, as is use in patients < 2 months of age (except as adjunctive therapy with pyrimethamine to treat congenital toxoplasmosis).
+If used near term during pregnancy or in neonates, these drugs increase blood levels of unconjugated bilirubin and increase risk of kernicterus in the fetus or neonate.

 Sulfonamides enter breast milk.

-Adverse effects can result from oral and sometimes topical sulfonamides; effects include
+Adverse effects of sulfonamides can result from oral and sometimes topical sulfonamides; effects include

-Hypersensitivity reactions, such as rashes, Stevens-Johnson syndrome (see Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN)), vasculitis, serum sickness, drug fever, anaphylaxis, and angioedema
+Hypersensitivity reactions, such as rashes, Stevens-Johnson syndrome, vasculitis, serum sickness, drug fever, anaphylaxis, and angioedema

 Crystalluria, oliguria, and anuria

-Hematologic reactions, such as agranulocytosis, thrombocytopenia, and, in patients with G6PD deficiency, hemolytic anemia
+Hematologic reactions, such as agranulocytosis, thrombocytopenia, and, in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency, hemolytic anemia

 Kernicterus in neonates